makerblueprint/retrospecification/connectors/dsub-db-25/contrib/README.md

 specifications here.
 Keep in mind how frequently these connectors are used.
 If you would like to use a random device sporting a DB-25 connector, make sure to check the manual for that device & make an adapter.

+Please click on one of the sections above for more information.